Why Are Spreads Wider at the Open? Real Data

 The bill in cents: the open vs. midday

-Multiples show the shape; costs arrive in cents.
-The table below prices the same three names: the median quoted spread over the opening half hour (9:30-10:00 a.m.
-ET) against the midday stretch (noon-2:00 p.m.
-ET), in cents per share and in basis points (bps) — hundredths of a percent of the share price — plus each name's valid quote-update count and the excluded one-sided, locked, or crossed updates.
+Costs arrive in cents.
+The table prices the same names, median spread over the opening half hour (9:30–10:00 a.m.
+ET) against midday (noon–2:00 p.m.
+ET), the 90th-percentile quote in each window, the quote-update counts, and the excluded one-sided, locked, or crossed quotes.

 The exact SQL behind every number